-To address developments in the area of text analysis using Machine Learning (ML) and Artificial Intelligence (AI), the University Library (UL) has set up an interdisciplinary team, the Future Library Lab (FLL).
-This team consists of experts with different but overlapping areas of expertise: software architecture, AI and ML, library science and data science.
-This allows the UB to experiment with the applications of ML and AI to library data and other datasets, using supervised and unsupervised techniques.
+To address developments in data analysis, particularly text analysis, using Machine Learning (ML) and Artificial Intelligence (AI), the University Library (UL) has set up an interdisciplinary team, the Future Library Lab (FLL).
+This team comprises experts with diverse yet overlapping expertise in software architecture, AI and ML, scientific information and data science.
+This enables the UL to experiment with the applying ML and AI techniques, both supervised and unsupervised, to library data and other datasets.

 Services and collaborations